-The People Committee continues to review and monitor the Group's diversity profile with a view to setting meaningful targets for the advancement of diversity within the Group.
+The Board continues to review and monitor the Group's diversity profile with a view to setting meaningful targets for the advancement of diversity within the Group.
+The respective proportions of women and men on the Board, in senior executive positions, and across the whole Group are set out in table 1.